-- 3.3.1.
-Local Enterprise Partnerships (LEPs) are private sector led voluntary partnerships between local authorities and businesses set up in 2010 by the Department of Business Innovation and Skills to help determine local economic priorities and lead economic growth and job creation within the local area. - 3.3.2.
-The Business Board is a non-statutory body which is the Local Enterprise Partnership for this area.
-It is independent of the Cambridgeshire & Peterborough Combined Authority (CPCA) operating as a private-public sector partnership, focusing on the key business sectors to provide strategic leadership and drive growth in the Cambridgeshire and Peterborough and wider Local Enterprise area. - 3.3.3.
-The Business Board is committed to transparent and accountable decision-making processes.
-By bringing together the Business Board and the Combined Authority we combine the best of private sector expertise and public sector knowledge, transparency and accountability. - 3.3.4.
-Cambridgeshire and Peterborough has three functioning economic areas.
+- 3.3.1 Local Enterprise Partnerships (LEPs) are private sector led voluntary partnerships between local authorities and businesses set up in 2010 by the Department of Business Innovation and Skills to help determine local economic priorities andlead economic growth and job creation within the local area. - 3.3.2 The Business Board is a non-statutory body which is the Local Enterprise Partnership for this area.
+It is independent of the Cambridgeshire & Peterborough

+- Combined Authority (CPCA) operating as a private-public sector partnership, focusing on the key business sectors to provide strategic leadership and drive growth in the Cambridgeshire and Peterborough and wider Local Enterprise area. - 3.3.3 The Business Board is committed to transparent and accountable decision-making processes.
+By bringing together the Business Board and the Combined Authority we combine the best of private sector expertise and public sector knowledge, transparency and accountability. - 3.3.4 Cambridgeshire and Peterborough has three functioning economic areas.
 The Business Board was established on 1st April 2018, taking over from the former Greater Cambridge Greater Peterborough Local Enterprise Partnership, to drive forward economic growth across its local area.
 The Business Board is now responsible for all former Local Enterprise Partnership projects and programmes.

-3.3.5.
-The Business Board currently covers 15 local authorities; however, the current geographical area is under review.
+A joint statement setting out the respective roles of the Business Board and the Cambridgeshire and Peterborough Combined Authority is shown in Appendix 1. - 3.3.5 The Business Board currently covers 15 local authorities; however, the current geographical area is under review.
 The Department for Business Enterprise and Industry are considering proposals for a coterminous boundary with the Cambridgeshire and Peterborough Combined Authority.
 The authorities that are current members are as below:

 District Areas Council

 Cambridgeshire Cambridgeshire County

 Council

 Cambridge Cambridge City Council

 East Cambridgeshire Ely, Littleport and Soham East Cambs District Council

 Fenland Wisbech, March, Fenland District Council

 Whittlesey & Chatteris

 Huntingdonshire Huntingdon, St Ives & St Huntingdonshire District

 Neots Council

 South Cambridgeshire Cambourne South Cambs District

 Council

 Peterborough Peterborough City Council

 North Hertfordshire Royston North Hertfordshire District

 Council

 South Kesteven (Lincs) Grantham, Stamford, South Kesteven District

 Bourne and Market Council

 Deeping

 Rutland Oakham Rutland County Council

 West Suffolk Bury St Edmunds, West Suffolk Council

 Haverhill, Newmarket and

 Mildenhall

-St Edmundsbury (W Bury St Edmunds and St Edmundsbury Borough

-Suffolk) Haverhill Council

-Sunoik) naverniii councii

-Forest Heath (W Newmarket & Mildenhall Forest Heath District

-Suffolk) Tremmanier & miliaemian Council

 Uttlesford (Essex) Saffron Walden, Great Uttlesford District Council

-(2000) Dunmow, Stansted,
+Dunmow, Stansted,

 Mountfitchet and Thaxted

 West Norfolk & King's King's Lynn, Downham BC of King's Lynn and West

 Lynn Market and Hunstanton Norfolk

-,

 South Holland (Lincs) Spalding, Crowland, South Holland District

 Donington, Holbeach, Council

 Long Sutton and Sutton

 Bridge

-3.3.6.
-The Business Board's current area is set out below.
+3.3.6 The Business Board's current area is set out below.
 The red line denotes the area covered by the Cambridgeshire and Peterborough Combined Authority: